Polygonum punctatum: Smartweed

-I saw some P. hydropiperoides in Mead Gardens, Winter Park, Fla., the day I wrote this essay.
+I saw some P. hydropiperoides in Mead Gardens, Winter Park, Fla., the day I originally wrote this article.
 It was flowering and taking on a bit of fall red.
 It had been a while since I had seen the P. hydropiperoides, the P. punctatum being the one my path crosses most often.
 Soooo, I tried a good part of a leaf…. the hole in my tongue should heal in a few days.
 The blossoms are hot as well but are also bitter.

 Some Polygonums have edible roots, perhaps the best know is P. bistorta, a Eurasian import.
 The roots are first soaked in water then cooked in embers.
 Or it can be chopped up, soaked in many changes of water, then passed through a mill to make a puree.
 The bulbs of the P. viviparum have been eaten raw but they are better roasted.
 The roots of the Polygonum multiflorum are also edible raw or cooked as are the roots of the Polygonum bistortoides The seeds of the Polygonum douglassii, Polygonum aviculare and the European Polygonum convolvulus have been eaten since mesolithic times.